Oscar-Santos/Oscar-Santos/README.md

 - Consuming, Building & Exposing APIs
 - Continuous Integration / Continuous Deployment
 - Python
-- JavaScript, HTML and CSS
+- JavaScript, React, Node.js, Express, HTML and CSS
 - Learning how to implement OpenAI / CHATgpt in a JAVASCRIPT and Ruby on Rails Application.

 ## Best At